furkanertan/six-spacex-dragon-rockets/README.md

 - Missions can have multiple rockets assigned.
 - The status of a mission is automatically updated based on the status of its assigned rockets.
 - A mission cannot be ended if it still has rockets assigned.

+## Project Structure

+### Domain

+#### `Mission`
+The class contains data of Mission: mission name, mission status and list of assigned rocket to the mission

+#### `Rocket`
+The class contains data of Rocket: rocket name and rocket status

+#### `MissionStatus`
+#### `RocketStatus`

+### Exception

+#### `SpaceXException`
+The SpaceXException is a custom exception that is thrown when specific issues or errors occur within the SpaceX domain, such as missing mission data or invalid rocket statuses.

+### Repository
+Repository classes help to keep related data in the related class within in-memory data structures.
+In the future, it can be updated to database table if required.

+#### `MissionRepository`
+This class is responsible for storing and retrieving mission data.
+It uses an in-memory Map to keep the missions indexed by their name.

+#### `RocketRepository`
+This class is responsible for storing and retrieving rocket data.
+It uses an in-memory Map to keep the rockets indexed by their name.

+### Service

+#### `MissionRocketAssignmentService`

+### Util

+#### `MissionSummaryFormatter`
+The MissionSummaryFormatter utility class is responsible for formatting the mission and rocket data into a readable string.
+It ensures that the summary is well-structured and easy to read.

+### SpaceXLibrary
+SpaceXLibrary is the entry point for the application.
+It initializes the repositories, adds data, changes statuses and gets summary of missions.

 ## Functionalities